Upgrading a tarball installation

 Important

 • As part of the PHP upgrade process your Apache 2.2 server will be stopped and disabled, if you are currently using the Apache 2.2 server for any other applications they will stop working.
-You will either need to upgrade these applications to work with PHP 7 or PHP 8 and Apache 2.4 or move them to another server.
+You will either need to upgrade these applications to work with PHP 8 and Apache 2.4 or move them to another server.

-• RHEL 8: Use the Remi repository configuration package (remi-release-8.rpm) to give Swarm access to PHP 7/PHP 8 and to LibreOffice which is part of the optional package install.
+• RHEL 8: Use the Remi repository configuration package (remi-release-8.rpm) to give Swarm access to PHP 8 and to LibreOffice which is part of the optional package install.
 Use the epel-release-latest-8.noarch.rpm repository configuration package to give Swarm access to EPEL packages.

-• RHEL 9: Use the Remi repository configuration packages (remi-release-8.rpm and remi-release-9.rpm) to give Swarm access to PHP 7/PHP 8 and to LibreOffice which is part of the optional package install.
+• RHEL 9: Use the Remi repository configuration packages (remi-release-8.rpm and remi-release-9.rpm) to give Swarm access to PHP 8 and to LibreOffice which is part of the optional package install.
 Use the epel-release-latest-8.noarch.rpm and epel-release-latest-9.noarch.rpm repository configuration package to give Swarm access to EPEL packages.

 The SCL Apache site configuration file was installed at this location for Swarm 2019.1 to 2020.1: